gautamkrishnar/socli/README.md

 * Coloured interface
 * Question stats view
 * Can open the page in a browser
+* Can create a new question via the web browser

 ### Contributing
 If you are willing to contribute to SoCLI project, You are awesome!
 Just follow the steps below: